FelixAugenstein/watson-assistant-webhooks-tutorial/README.md

 ![Add Webhook](readme_images/add-webhook.png)

 Now you can go to the dialog and to the corresponding node to provide your destination-email.
 When using the `@` character inside the parameter value, it must contain a double backslash `\\` afterwards, because the @ is a syntax for entities.
 Then you can try it and send a reminder to yourself.
-Under customize you can enable or disenable webhooks.
+Under customize you can enable or disable webhooks.

 ![Provide Destination Email](readme_images/provide-destination-email.png)